First Things First

 We will ultimately place you with a mentor and a company whom we feel will be the best match for your needs and career goals, and whom we think will present you with the best opportunities for success.

 HOW LONG IS THE PLACEMENT PROCESS?

 Film Connection mentors are not full-time school instructors; they are working professionals with busy schedules.
 Your mentor will need time to clear his/her schedule to make sure you receive the personalized attention you deserve.
-The placement process generally two to three weeks on average.
+The placement process generally takes two to three weeks on average.

 YOUR ON-SITE INTERVIEW

-The next step in the process is for you to meet your prospective mentor for an interview at the film production company where we have arranged for your apprenticeship.
-We'll let you know when and where you need to show up.
+The next step in the process is for you to meet your prospective mentor for an interview at the film production company where we have arranged for your externship.
+We’ll let you know when and where you need to show up.

 As you talk with your mentor, you’ll discuss your goals and dreams for a film career, as well as talk about scheduling your sessions.
 This interview should not be an intimidating process, but rather a chance for you and your mentor to get to know each other and determine together whether this is a good fit for both of you, and whether you both wish to move forward.

 Once your on-site interview is concluded, we will speak with you and your mentor separately to determine the outcome.
 Ultimately, your final acceptance into the Film Connection lies with the mentor.